 • Weight: 812g (with battery)

-Be honest, did you know Leica made a bridge camera?
-Well, they do and the V-Lux 5 not only benefits from that classic Leica design, but also offers a 1-inch sensor that delivers 20-megapixels of resolution.
+This rare specimen – a Leica made a bridge camera – is only getting rarer since production was discontinued in April.
+The V-Lux 5 not only benefits from classic Leica design, but also offers a 1-inch sensor that delivers 20-megapixels of resolution.
 The fixed lens serves up a 16x optical zoom which results in an equivalent focal length of 25-400mm, with a variable maximum aperture of f/2.8 to f/4.

 The advanced autofocus system enables photographers to lock onto subjects in 0.1 seconds and images can be lined up via the 3-inch vari-angle screen or using the Electronic Viewfinder.
 The V-Lux 5 can be charged on the go, via a USB connection, which will appeal to photographers who are traveling and therefore away from mains power for lengthy periods.

 Other noteworthy features include an impressive maximum burst rate 12 frames per second, which will help wildlife photographers capture split-second moments and the ability to shoot 4K video.
-You’ll need to search far and wide to find one though, as they’re getting rare now!
+You’ll need to search far and wide to find one though!

-Ultra-zoom cameras are not perfect of course, otherwise everyone would be exclusively using them.
+Ultra-zoom cameras are not perfect of course, otherwise everyone would be using them exclusively.
 One way these cameras pack so much optical zoom in is by using a smaller sensor than your typical DSLR or mirrorless camera.
-This can mean low-light performance isn’t the best, but if this is of concern, then look out for a zoom camera with a larger 1inch sensor, as these often offer better image quality (albeit without as much telephoto zoom).
+This can mean low-light performance isn’t the best, but if this is of concern, then look out for a zoom camera with a larger 1 inch sensor, as these often produce better image quality (albeit without as much telephoto zoom).

-Things to look for in an ultra-zoom camera:
+Things to look for in a bridge camera (aka ultra-zoom camera):

 Sensor – size and resolution, a smaller sensor means that the camera can often offer more zoom, but low-light performance may suffer.
 Most models offer between 16 and 20MP (or megapixels).
 A 1/2.3inch sensor is smaller than a 1inch-type sensor, and a smaller sensor often results in lower image quality in low-light conditions.